Migrate Postgresql Database Without Downtime

 TL;DR:

-First, setup a master-slave replication for PostgreSQL.
+First, set up a master-slave replication for PostgreSQL.

-Then switch the slave server to master.
+Then switch the slave server to the master.

 Longer Story